 Texas hailstorms can wreak havoc on cars, landscaping, and the roofs of homes and commercial buildings.
 If your roof has sustained hail damage that needs repair and you file a claim with your insurer, you may receive payment for far less than it will cost to replace the roof.
-Attorney Bill Voss explains this common practice, known as recoverable depreciation, and how it should be applied to an insurance claim.
+Texas bad faith insurance claim attorney Attorney Bill Voss explains this common practice, known as recoverable depreciation, and how it should be applied to an insurance claim.

 How Recoverable Depreciation Affects Your Hail Damage Roof Claim

 Many property insurance policies will include recoverable depreciation, which is an amount for the lost value of your insured item.
 The easiest way to understand recoverable depreciation is that your insurer provides two separate payments: one to begin repairs, and one when the insurer has proof that repairs have been completed.